What is Down syndrome?

 You can have tests during pregnancy to help you find out whether your baby has Down syndrome.

 Screening tests give you information about how likely it is that your baby has Down syndrome, but these tests don’t give you a definite answer.
 Examples of screening tests include the following:

 - Non-invasive prenatal testing (NIPT): you give a small amount of blood, which is tested for parts of your baby’s DNA.

-- First trimester combined screening test: this combines a blood test from you with a measurement from your 12-week ultrasound scan.
+- First trimester combined screening test: this looks at a blood test from you and a measurement from your 12-week ultrasound scan.